Listen to this article

 The Mathematics Behind the Rule of 72

-While the most mathematically accurate number for continuous compounding๐ก Definition:Compounding is earning interest on interest, maximizing your investment growth over time. is around 69.3, the number 72 is chosen for its practicality.
+While the most mathematically accurate number for continuous compounding💡 Definition:Compounding is earning interest on interest, maximizing your investment growth over time. is around 69.3, the number 72 is chosen for its practicality.
 When you divide 0.693 by 0.00963, you arrive at approximately 72, which offers optimal accuracy for typical interest rates found in everyday financial scenarios.
 Specifically, it shines when interest rates are around 8%, aligning closely with common market returns.
+To understand this better, consider the actual formula for compound interest:

 The Divisibility Advantage